Skip to the main content.

 Clogged Diesel Fuel Filters

-Clogged diesel fuel filters is one of those canary-in-the-coal-mine problems.
-On a simple level, it means filterable particulates passing through the filter are higher than they should be.
+Clogged diesel fuel filters are one of those canary-in-the-coal-mine problems.
+Filters don't clog by themselves.
+On a simple level, if the fuel filter gets clogged earlier than it normally does, it means filterable particulates passing through the filter are higher than they should be.
 This implies that there may be something going on in the fuel that’s causing this to happen.
-What are the most likely culprits when diesel fuel filters clog at an abnormally high rate?

 Excess Sludge and Particulate

-minnesotra_biodiesel_filter_plug-1Today’s ultra low sulfur diesel fuels produce sludge and particulates at a markedly faster rate than the high sulfur diesel fuels of the past.
-Use of cracked feedstocks at the refinery and susceptibility to microbial activity (and its effects on fuel quality) are contributing factors to this.
+The use of cracked feedstocks at the refinery and susceptibility to microbial activity (and its effects on fuel quality) are contributing factors to this.

 Microbial Contamination

 Speaking of microbial activity, ULSD has much less resistance to microbial activity than diesel fuels of the past.
-Part of this is due to a change of the fuel’s composition (less sulfur and lower aromatic components), some due to ULSD’s affinity for water.
-Microbial activity not only causes diesel fuel to become unstable and produce sludge and varnish at an accelerated rate, they also produce biomass secretions that plug filters.
+Part of this is due to a change in the fuel’s composition (less sulfur and lower aromatic components), some due to ULSD’s affinity for water.
+Also contributing to the situation is the fact that most diesel fuel today contains a little bit of biodiesel (which microbes love).

 What Kind of Filters Are We Talking About?

 In the fuel distribution system, you’ve got filters for diesel fuel storage tanks and filters for diesel dispensing units.
-Both of these are vital fuel filtration systems for taking out contaminants that may otherwise cause problems for the end user.
+Both of these are vital elements of fuel filtration systems for taking out contaminants that may otherwise cause problems for the end user.
 This also means that abnormal change intervals can be a red flag that there may be something abnormal going on in the storage tank itself, the most likely place for stored fuel deterioration to take place.

 Diesel fuel filters on engines are vital to protecting the engine from contamination.
-These filters are more sensitive than in years past because of the need to protect high tech diesel engines from damaging particulates.
+These filters are more sensitive than in years past because of the need to protect high-tech diesel engines from damaging particulates.
 Indeed, today’s filtration system to protect fuel pumps and injectors can take out 1000x more/smaller particles than previous versions, because particulates as small as 4 microns can damage these vital high-tech systems.

 Fixing The Problem